Famous People Buried at Forest Hills

 • Pioneering activists and professionals in medicine, women's healthcare and women's professional education, including Dr. Marie Zakrzewska, surgeon Susan Dimock, and America's first trained nurse, Linda Richards.

-• William Dawes, Jr., the first rider sent out by Joseph Warren before Paul Revere to mobilize the colonists and warn Samuel Adams and John Hancock of the British troops approaching Boston (see below).
+• Revolutionary war hero Dr./Major General Joseph Warren, author of the Suffolk Resolves and William Dawes, Jr., the first rider sent out by Joseph Warren before Paul Revere to mobilize the colonists and warn Samuel Adams and John Hancock of the British troops approaching Boston.

 • Clockmaker Simon Willard, fountain pen inventor Lewis Waterman, and bicycle manufacturer and popularizer Albert Pope.